Nitrogen

 3. Essential for Life

-• Nitrogen is a big deal for all living things.
+• Is a big deal for all living things.
 Plants need it to grow, and it’s a crucial part of our DNA, which is like the blueprint for our bodies.

 4. Lightning’s Magic Trick